sahilrajpurkar03/Master-Thesis/README.md

 ### 4.2 [Detectron2](https://github.com/facebookresearch/detectron2) Model Training
 #### Dataset Preparation
-After arranging the dataset, move the dataset folders to the following directories:`03_ModelTraining/Detectron2/images`
+Move the dataset folders to the following directories:`03_ModelTraining/Detectron2/images`

 #### Training and Evaluation of the Model